-The Company's cash, short-term investments, receivables, deposits and due from related parties are amortized cost financial instruments.
+The Company's cash, short-term investments, receivables, deposits, and due from related parties are amortized cost financial assets.

-(ii) Financial assets measured at FVTPL
+(i) Financial assets measured at FVTPL

 Financial assets measured at fair value through profit and loss are carried in the statement of financial position at fair value with changes in fair value therein, recognized in profit or loss.
-The Company's investments are FVTPL financial instruments.
+The Company's investments at fair value are FVTPL financial instruments.

-(iii) Fair value through other comprehensive income ("FVOCI")
+(ii) Fair value through other comprehensive income ("FVOCI")